 A trust is a useful means of protecting family wealth but it is only one protective measure.
 Most trustees would recommend that a beneficiary of a discretionary trust fund should also have a financial Court Order or a separation agreement if they split up from a spouse.
 The separation agreement can record that any trust money is ring fenced and protected from any financial claims on divorce.

 Do I need a separation agreement as I am a shareholder in a family company and my spouse has transferred their shares in the business to me as part of our financial split?

 Yes, you do.
 Whether your spouse is or isn’t a shareholder in the company this won’t prevent them from being able to bring financial claims against your shareholding on divorce and that financial claim could cripple the company.
-A carefully prepared separation agreement can record the agreement reached to minimise the risks of additional financial claims.
+Carefully prepared separation agreements can record the agreement reached to minimise the risks of additional financial claims.

 We own property abroad.
-Do we need an agreement in the UK as well as where we own the property?
+Do we need a separation agreement in the UK as well as where we own the property?

 Possibly.
 A lot will depend on where the property is owned and by who.
-Robin Charrot is a Fellow of the International Academy of Family Lawyers, the world’s leading organisation of expert international family lawyers and, where there is potentially a need for more than one agreement, he works with specialist solicitors in different countries to make sure that you are protected.
+Robin Charrot is a Fellow of the International Academy of Family Lawyers, the world’s leading organization of expert international family lawyers and, where there is potentially a need for more than one separation agreement, he works with specialist separation agreement solicitors in different countries to make sure that you are protected.

 We signed a separation agreement a few years ago and we are now getting divorced.
 Do we need to do anything?

-We can help advise you on what should go into a separation agreement or review an existing agreement for you.
+Evolve can help advise you on what should go into separation agreements or review an existing separation agreement for you.